alexDarcy/haskell-scripts/README.md

 To install Shelly, `cabal` is the easiest way.
 [For more details, see this reference](https://www.haskell.org/haskellwiki/Cabal-Install).

+## Installation

+    $ cabal sandbox init
+    $ cabal install --only-dependencies
+    $ cabal build

+The executables will be in dist/build/X/X where X is the executable name.

 ## `Krypt`

 Encrypt or decrypt a list of files using GPG with symmetric encryption.
 Usage :